The five highest fines in July 2024

 4. Telefónica Móviles España (TME), Spain: 200,000 euros

-On March 21, 2023, a person submitted a complaint to the Spanish data protection authority Agencia española protección datos (AEPD).
+On March 21, 2023, one person submitted a Complaint to the Spanish data protection authority Agencia española protección datos (AEPD).
 The complainant stated that his Movistar SIM card suddenly stopped working on January 7, 2023.
 After visiting a Movistar store on January 9, he received a new SIM card and later discovered that six unauthorized bank transactions had been made between January 7 and 9.
-TME informed the complainant on January 17 that a duplicate SIM card had been issued to a third person on January 7.
+TME informed the complainant on January 17 that on January 7 a duplicate SIM card had been sent to a third person had been issued.

 The AEPD found that TME violated Article 6(1) of the General Data Protection Regulation (GDPR) by issuing the SIM card to an unauthorized third party without sufficient identity verification.
-The fact that the incident was caused by fraudulent actions by a third party does not preclude this.
+This is not precluded by the fact that the incident was caused by fraudulent actions by a third party.
 A fine of 200,000 euros will be imposed on TME.

 Source: Notice of fine Agencia española protección datos